ANMT-2025-2/gravity-mirage/README.md

 The project includes a Dockerfile for containerized deployment.
 The Docker image uses a multi-stage build with `uv` for efficient dependency management.

+> [!NOTE]
+> The Dockerfile exposes port 8080 by default and runs the application
+> as a non-root user for security.

 #### Build the Docker image

 ```sh